Welcome to Term 3 of Year 2.

-This learning unit focuses on Science, English, Design Technology and P.E. with Maths, R.E. , History and Computing taught discretely.
+This learning unit focuses on making links across English, History, Geography and Art with the remaining subjects taught discretely.

-P.E. will continue on Tuesday and Thursday so please ensure your child comes to school wearing the P.E. kits on these days.
+P.E. will continue on Thursday but will move from Tuesday to Friday from Term 3.
+Please ensure your child comes to school wearing the P.E. kits on these days.
 With the weather getting colder, tracksuits may be worn.
 Due to Covid restrictions, P.E. is currently conducted outside and will be very much weather dependent.

-Spellings will go home during the first week of term and spelling tests will continue to be on Fridays following the cumulative approach.
+Spellings will go home during the first week of term and spelling tests will move to a Thursday from Term 3.
+The spellings will continue to follow a cumulative approach and will focus on the Year 2 common exception words and suffixes..
 Once the children can spell the words they can practice writing sentences with them in.

 Books can be continued to be changed on Monday, Tuesday and Wednesday.

 Thank you for your support.
 If you have any questions, please don't hesitate to ask.